Maclovi/tgloader/README.md

 pip install .
 ```
 ### How to start
-1. Edit code in a correspoing way
+1. Edit code in a corresponding way
 2. Rename example.config.ini to config.ini
 3. Fill out the confg.ini